CMS Early Career Committee

 Christopher Solís, PhD Postdoctoral Research Associate |

-Early Career Committee Alumni Maegen Ackermann Borzok, PhD (Mansfield University of Pennsylvania) Charles S Chung, PhD (Wayne State University) Jennifer Davis, PhD (University of Washington) Deeptankar DeMazumder, MD, PhD (University of Cincinnati) Jonathan Kirk, PhD (Loyola University Chicago) Benjamin Prosser, PhD (University of Pennsylvania) Michelle Parvatiyar (Florida State University) Brett Coulson (University of Arizona) Mary Papadaki (Loyola University Chicago) Christopher Toepfer (Oxford University) |
+Maegen Ackermann Borzok, PhD (Mansfield University of Pennsylvania) Charles S Chung, PhD (Wayne State University) Jennifer Davis, PhD (University of Washington) Deeptankar DeMazumder, MD, PhD (University of Cincinnati) Jonathan Kirk, PhD (Loyola University Chicago) Benjamin Prosser, PhD (University of Pennsylvania) Michelle Parvatiyar (Florida State University) Brett Colson (University of Arizona) Mary Papadaki (Loyola University Chicago) Christopher Toepfer (Oxford University) Shubha Gururaja Rao (Ohio Northern University) James Macnamara (Murdoch Children's Research Institute |